 Context is very important for all videos, but it’s particularly important when posting graphic content.
-Adding key details explaining your video helps users find and understand your content.
+Content that is educational, scientific, newsworthy, or a documentary may often contain graphic content.
+This type of content is allowed on YouTube if it includes context.
+Adding details explaining your video helps users find and understand your content.
 It also helps the YouTube team review your video if it gets flagged.

 For example, a video posted by a citizen journalist capturing footage of protesters being beaten would likely be allowed if it includes relevant context.
-In this example, relevant information could be a list of tips at the beginning of the video on how to stay safe when at a protest or voice-over narration about the protest's history.
+In this example, relevant information could be a list of tips at the beginning of the video on how to stay safe when at a protest.
+Or, a voice-over narration about the protest's history.
 The video should also have a clear title or description indicating that it is reporting on or documenting the content.

 Guidelines for adding context

 YouTube is not a home for glorifying violence or promoting hate.
 Graphic or controversial footage may be allowed if it’s educational but it may also have age-restrictions or a warning screen.

 - Consider the intention of your video — is it to inform and educate or to shock and incite?

 - Provide voiceover or text narration to your video.
 You can do this while recording or add it later while editing.